se3ya/MoreBrutalLC-Plus/MoreBrutalLethalCompany/README.md

 - 10 unique systems: Each system features:
   - **Progressive Difficulty**: Systems increase in challenge and reward as you progress through tiers _[ F to S++ ]_.
-  - **Balanced Moons**: Moons are carefully assigned to match their system's theme.
+  - **Balanced Moons**: Moons scrap, enemies and other stuff are nicely balanced.
-  - **Themed Scrap Assignments**: Scrap items now match their interior themes.
   - **Dynamic Progression**: Use the '_info <system>_' command to discover details about each system.

 ---